"Jackson is unlikely to ever be able to work and will need care for the rest of his life.

 In some contexts, legislation provides that certain types of compensation must be paid in the form of periodic payments, such as weekly payments of workers compensation.
 In the absence of such legislation, the common law allows the parties to reach a lump sum or periodic settlement agreement.
 These settlement agreements almost invariably involve a one-off lump sum payment.

-Some claimants discover that lump sum settlements do not last as long as expected.
-Large lump sums are difficult to handle and easy to spend quickly.
-Claimaints are sometimes overawed by the size of their lump sum and may initially have a false sense of financial security.
+Some claimants discover that lump sum settlements do not last as lorfg as expected large lump sums are difficult to handle and easy to spend quickly.
+Claimants are sometimes overawed by the size of their lump sum and may initially have a false sense of financial security.

-Some claimaints who receive lump sums are put under pressure by others to spend their lump sum compensation inappropriately.
+Some claimants who receive lump sums are put under pressure by others to spend their lump sum compensation inappropriately.
 They are vulnerable to being taken advantage of by others, including unscrupulous friends and family members.
-(See page 10)

 After a lump sum settlement has been paid, the claimant bears the risk that the assumptions may not be accurate.
 For example, if interest rates are lower than expected, then the claimant will not be able to generate as much interest income as expected.
 If inflation is higher than expected then the settlement sum may not cover future costs.
 If the claimant lives longer than expected then the settlement sum may not be enough.

 The following case study provides an example of a lump sum settlement that would simply not last given reasonable assumptions about future interest and inflation.

 The solution is not to simply shift the risk of inaccurate assumptions from claimants to defendants but rather to shift the risk to life insurers that are able to make realistic market-based predictions and are better placed to handle the associated risks.